olivierfriard/boris_docs/analysis.rst

 --------------------------------------------------------------------------------------------------------------------------------------------

-The events from a selected observation can be plotted along a time axis.
+The coded events from many observations can be plotted along a time axis.

 **Analysis** > **Plot events**

-The subjects and behaviors you want to include in the plot can be selected:
+The subjects and behaviors you want to include in the plot can be selected in the following window:

 .. image:: time_budget_parameters2.png
    :alt: Time budget